-Dear Oregon, the nine sovereign nations therein, folks from other indigenous nations, and visitors (temporary, seasonal, or soon to be permanent) from other lands and nations:
+Dear Oregon; the nine federally recognized tribes; the Native American tribes that had traditional and customary boundaries in parts of the state of Oregon or had ceded or reserved lands within the state of Oregon; folks from other indigenous nations; and visitors (temporary, seasonal, or soon to be permanent) from other lands and nations:

 There is never a more important time than now to center solidarity, love, and relationships, but I would be wrong.
 It is always the time to center solidarity, love, and relationships.
 I have been reading many back-to-school messages from school leaders across the state.
 They range from an urgent and unwavering commitment to social justice to acknowledgements of our current challenges—but few offer concrete solutions, and some are silent about critical issues.
 I asked a group of folks what they would most like to hear from state leaders.